Felipe Ezcurra

 Felipe Ezcurra (born 15 April 1993) is an Argentine rugby union player.
-He plays as a scrum-half.
+He plays as a scrum-half for French Pro D2 side FC Grenoble.

 Born in Buenos Aires Ezcurra played for Hindú Club in the Nacional de Clubes.

 He played for Pampas XV and for Argentina Jaguars.
 He has 2 caps for Argentina, in 2014, for the South American Rugby Championship, without scoring.
 He was called for the 2015 Rugby Championship, but he never played.

-He signed for English side Leicester Tigers in Premiership Rugby on 30 September 2018 on a short term contract.
+He signed for English side Leicester Tigers in Premiership Rugby on 30 September 2018 on a short-term contract.
 But did not feature on the pitch and returned to Argentina later that year.